Skip to content

 Mode Includes Best for

-Tokens All events, including token deltas Live LLM output
+Tokens Every event, including token deltas Live LLM output

-Messages All events except token deltas Step-level progress without token noise
+Messages Every event except TokenStreamEvent Step-level progress without token noise

-Custom Full stream, filter it yourself Advanced consumers
+Custom Every event (same as Tokens) — filter downstream yourself Advanced consumers

 Use the narrowest mode that matches your UI or integration.